U.N. body urges G20 action on food prices, waste

 "Up to half of the food we produce never gets eaten," said Torgny Holmgren, executive director of the Stockholm International Water Institute.

-A quarter of the water used worldwide was used to produce more than one billion metric tons of food that nobody eats, he said.
+A quarter of the water used worldwide was used to produce more than one billion tonnes of food that nobody eats, he said.

 Da Silva told the conference that one third of all food production was lost and that this was due to poor storage in developing countries, or being thrown away in rich countries.